 These economies are also characterized by costly and burdensome labor regulations that are imperfectly enforced, which led to the high and persistent levels of informality observed in the region.
 While this increases the level of flexibility, it may also induce less investment in human capital, higher earnings volatility, greater misallocation of resources across firms and sectors, and result in lower aggregate productivity and growth.
 Moreover, informal workers typically do not have access to social security and unemployment insurance, and they are not covered by minimum wage legislation.

-Leading scholars will discuss issues related to wage setting and labor market informality in Latin America during the academic conference, which will be followed by a moderated policy discussion combining a number of these scholars with a group of policymakers with specific expertise for this region.
+Leading scholars discussed issues related to wage setting and labor market informality in Latin America during the academic conference, which was followed by a moderated policy discussion combining a number of these scholars with a group of policymakers with specific expertise for this region.

 David Card is the Class of 1950 Professor of Economics at the University of California, Berkeley, and director of the Center for Labor Economics and the Econometric Lab.
 Before joining Berkeley he taught at University of Chicago from 1982 to 1983 and Princeton University from 1983 to 1996.
 He has held visiting appointments at Columbia University, Harvard University, University of California, Los Angeles, and the Center for Advanced Study in the behavioral sciences.
 From 2012 to 2017 he was director of the Labor Studies Program at the National Bureau of Economic Research.
 Card’s research interests include wage determination, education, inequality, immigration, and gender-related issues.
 He co-authored Myth and Measurement: The New Economics of the Minimum Wage (1995), co-edited eight additional titles, and has published over 100 journal articles and book chapters.
 In 1995, he received the American Economic Association's John Bates Clark Prize, which is awarded to the economist under 40 whose work is judged to have made the most significant contribution to the field.
 He was president of the American Economic Association in 2021 and co-recipient of the Nobel Memorial Prize in Economics in 2021.